TEALSK12/introduction-to-computer-science/lesson_01.md

-# Lesson 0.1: the first day of school
+# Lesson 0.1: The first day of school

 ## Learning objectives